Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities: Additional experiments and reproducibility details

-To support reproducibility, we describe the simulation design and the LLM-based synthetic tabular generation pipeline in implementation terms.
-In the main synthetic-data experiments, the data-generating process contains six covariates, one binary treatment, and one binary outcome:

-In the randomized setting, we replace the observational treatment rule by $A\sim\mathrm{Bernoulli}(0.5)$.
-The theoretical ATE is computed from a large randomized population by averaging the difference between the treated and control outcome probabilities.
-For the privacy and causal-fidelity experiments, we use a randomized seed dataset of size $1000$ and a randomized test dataset of size $1000$.
-For the positivity experiments, we additionally generate an observational dataset of size $200$, where treatment assignment follows the propensity model above.

-For LLM-based tabular synthesis, we used the GReaT framework \cite{borisov23} with GPT-2 as the underlying language model.
-Each row of the training table was serialized into a textual template that explicitly encoded covariates, treatment, and outcome, for example \texttt{W1=1, W2=0, W3=1, W4=0, W5=1, W6=0 => A=1, Y=0}.
-Following the GReaT methodology, we randomized the order of features during serialization to reduce positional artifacts and improve robustness to different conditioning orders.
-This representation allowed the model to treat each tabular row as a sequence while preserving the dependence structure among $W$, $A$, and $Y$.

-We fine-tuned GPT-2 using the GReaT Python package.
-In the main experiments, the model was trained for 50 epochs with batch size 32, and checkpoints were saved every 400{,}000 training steps to allow checkpoint recovery and exact reruns.
-After training, we reloaded the saved checkpoint and generated 50{,}000 synthetic samples using autoregressive sampling.
-Sampling was performed with randomized feature order and a maximum generation length between 1024 and 2000 tokens.
-The resulting outputs were then converted back into structured tabular format for downstream causal analyses.

-The GReaT framework is especially useful in this setting because it avoids lossy one-hot preprocessing and supports conditioning on arbitrary subsets of variables through textual prompts.
-This flexibility is valuable for causal inference tasks, where preserving conditional structure is often more important than merely matching marginal distributions.
-To evaluate whether the synthetic data remained close to the original data manifold without collapsing into memorization, we monitored distance to the closest record (DCR).
-In our experiments, DCR diagnostics showed that the generated samples remained close to the observed distribution while still preserving enough variability to avoid trivial duplication of training rows.

-The full pipeline is reproducible through fixed data-generating seeds, fixed training configurations, saved checkpoints, deterministic sampling settings, and systematic file naming for all intermediate and final outputs.
-Across repeated runs, fine-tuning and sampling typically required between 15 and 20 minutes depending on hardware and system load.
-We provide the full implementation details and code in the supplementary repository so that all synthetic-data generation and downstream evaluation steps can be rerun directly.
+We describe the simulation design and implementation details.
+The synthetic-data experiments use binary treatment \(A\), binary outcome \(Y\), and covariates \(W=(W_1,\ldots,W_d)\).
+We consider six settings: the primary main-text setting and five additional stress-test settings.